Temirtau: History

 In 1960, blast furnace No. 1 yielded its first cast iron.
 In 1963, the Karaganda Polytechnical Institute (now Karaganda Metallurgical Institute) was founded as a Higher Technical Educational Institution attached to the Karaganda Steel Mill.
 During the 1970s, a new sports complex was built, including a 50 m swimming pool, a 15,000 capacity stadium, and an indoor ice-skating and hockey rink.
 In 1972, the "Metallurgists' Palace of Culture" was opened in the town, followed in 1978 by the "Vostok" recreational park, situated in the eastern part of the city and opened to the public.
 On 29 July 1978 a Warrior Monument with an Eternal Flame was dedicated to the soldiers from Temirtau who had been killed in World War II.

-In 1980, the German Drama Theater opened in the city, the first German-speaking theater in the USSR since the elimination of the Volga German ASSR and all its institutions in 1941 when most ethnic Germans were deported to Kazakhstan and Siberia.
+In 1980, the German Drama Theater opened in the city, the first German-speaking theater in the USSR since the dissolution of the Volga German ASSR and all its institutions in 1941 when most ethnic Germans were deported to Kazakhstan and Siberia.
 By legend, the creation of a new German theater was the product of the general geopolitical détente at the time.
 West German chancellor Helmut Schmidt is supposed to have asked Leonid Brezhnev about visiting a national theater of the German minority, who then ordered the re-establishment himself.
 There were only few Germans in the city of Temirtau, however, and the troupe often toured through many smaller towns and villages.
 The theater finally moved to the capital Almaty in the late 1980s.

 In 1984 a new residential area was developed, named Zenica in honour of Temirtau's twin-town of that name in Bosnia and Herzegovina.

 Years of Independence

 On 28 December 1992, Alexander Svichinsky, the general director of the Karaganda Metallurgical Plant, was assassinated on the plant's premises.
 The murder caused a major public outcry, and the perpetrators were sentenced to capital punishment.

 In January 1993, a new Winter Garden was added to Vostok Park.

 In 1995, the Karaganda Steel Mill was transferred to Ispat International (later Mittal Steel Company), renamed Ispat-KarMet and eventually became the current Mittal Steel Temirtau, controlled by the ArcelorMittal group.
 In 1995, the Karaganda Metallurgical Plant was transferred to Ispat International (later Mittal Steel Company), renamed Ispat-KarMet, then Mittal Steel Temirtau, and from 2007, ArcelorMittal Temirtau.

 In 2011, Temirtau inaugurated the First President’s Museum.
 The structure is a three-level building with a 48-meter diameter, 15.59 meters in height, and a total area of 4,526 square meters.